julianramey/monica/README.md

 ```

 ### 4.4.
 System Prompt for AI
 Ensure the system prompt file used by `gpt/generator.py` is correctly set up at `gpt/prompts/influencer_insider.txt`.
-This file should define Fiona's persona, the product she's selling, the desired tone, and any specific instructions for reply generation.
+This file should define your persona, the product your selling, the desired tone, and any specific instructions for reply generation.

 ## 5. Running the Agent